meesrutten/timeline-of-artists/README.md

 - Added aria-labels
 - Changed clickable buttons to a[href]
 - Set focus state to clickable buttons
-- The website is fully tab-able
+- The website is now fully tab-able
+- Added accesskeys for back button